KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 ## 6. Connectivity Testing

-Basic network connectivity tests were performed using ICMP (ping) to verify communication between systems.
+Basic network connectivity tests were performed using ICMP (ping) to verify communication within the isolated lab network.

-Example tests:
+Example tests were executed from the Kali Linux machine:

 - Kali → Windows 10
 - Kali → Metasploitable 2

+---

+### Test Results

+#### Kali → Windows 10
+No response received.
+Windows 10 is configured to block ICMP (ping) requests by default via Windows Firewall.

+#### Kali → Metasploitable 2
+Successful communication confirmed with stable ICMP replies.

 ![Connectivity Test](./images/phase2/ping-test.png)

-**Result:**
-All virtual machines successfully communicated within the isolated network.

 ---

+**Conclusion:**
+The virtual lab network is functional.
+Metasploitable 2 is reachable, while Windows 10 ICMP traffic is restricted by firewall policy, which is expected in secure environments.

 ## Summary